giellalt/dict-sme-nob/2012_dict/00_readme.txt

 in lexfiles only one!

   ==> Fikset!
 Jeg har merket mánáid-tv med vmax="2".
 Fikset i acro-sme-lex, mánáid-tv er v1 og lemmaet, mens mánáid-TV er v2.

+4. further debugging paradigm generation:
+   I've already corrected a couple of vmax errors but I am discovering even more thank to the vmax flag.

+    <l illpl="no" pos="n" vmax="2">eahpesihkarvuohta</l>
+vs.
+    <l illpl="no" pos="n">sihkarvuohta</l>
+    <l illpl="no" pos="n">johtolatsihkarvuohta</l>
+    <l pos="n">riektesihkarvuohta</l>

+Why?
+The even weirder issue is that the lemmata without vmax DO get a paradigm generated, but then this means that the modelling in the FST is not correct.
+Please check.